narunlifescience/AlphaPlot/README.md

 - Inno Setup (https://jrsoftware.org/isinfo.php),
 - Flatpak (https://flatpak.org/)

-... and many more we just forgot to mention.
+... and many more we just forgot to mention!